 Recipients will enjoy a range of benefits including:

-- IABC membership and career development opportunities
+- IABC membership

-- Attendance to all IABC Victoria events
+- Attendance to all IABC Victoria events (including Gala dinner)

-- Participation in IABC Victoria’s mentoring program (under development)
+- Participation in IABC Victoria mentoring program

-- Attachment to the IABC Victoria Board
+- Attachment to IABC Victoria Board (40 hours assistance provided to IABC Victoria Board over two years)

 Who can apply